Updated: Oct 13

 project managers for over-serviced clients and wasted hours

 The list could go on.
-To reverse that phenomenon, get people to fill in their timesheets...but HOW?
+To reverse that phenomenon, get people to complete their timesheets correctly...but HOW?

 WHAT IS TIMESHEET COMPLIANCE?

 Stage one is understanding this question.
 Well, it’s obvious isn’t it?
 Do ya timesheets!
-Beyond that timesheet compliance is about filling it in accurately and correctly; often these are to a set of standards that are predetermined at the company level, to establish what is pertinent to them, or on an industry level, so there is affinity to project types.
-This means projects are tracked effectively and forecasting is consistent and accurate, but also people get paid accurately.
+Beyond that timesheet compliance is about filling in billable hours accurately and correctly; often these are to a set of standards that are predetermined at the company level, to establish what is pertinent to them, or on an industry level, so there is affinity to project types.
+This means projects are tracked effectively and forecasting is consistent and accurate, but also people get paid and invoiced accurately.

-For the employee it might not be that simple though.
-Yes there are rules to follow but as a PM you have work to do and a poor memory for the hours you’ve worked.
-This can cost your business for the following reasons (nicely they all turned out to be P’s):
+That said, timesheet compliance can present some difficulties for employees.
+Yes, there are rules to follow but as a PM you have work to do and a poor memory for the hours you’ve worked.
+This can cost your business for the following reasons (nicely they all turned out to be Ps):

-Profit: if your employees are mis-reporting it’ll likely lead to inaccurate forecasting and this could be in either direction - over or under.
-Clients getting overcharged, or mis-charged in line with sales promis
+Profit: If your employees are mis-reporting, it’ll likely lead to inaccurate forecasting and this could be in either direction - over or under.
+Clients getting overcharged, or mis-charged in line with sales promises (sometimes referred to as the value-promise gap) often results in poor customer success, churn and no repeat business; this is only further exacerbated as you then provide correctional work for free.
+It can also create issues with starting on time when the volume of time required is mis-forecast, further hitting your bottom line.